“See You Again”

 Choose from the following activities.

-• Post-Listening Read the poignant story behind the song “See You Again,” titled “The Prediction and the Promise.”
+• Reading Read the story behind the song “See You Again,” titled “The Prediction and the Promise.”
 It is written at the high-beginning level.
 Permission is granted to reproduce for classroom use.

-• Post-Listening Draw-Write-Share.
-Students imagine they haven’t seen their best friend in a year.
+• Writing / Discussion In the activity below, students imagine they haven’t seen their best friend in a year.
 When they see each other again, what will they tell their friend?
 They draw pictures of four events that happened in their lives during the past year and write a sentence about each picture.
 Then they share their drawings and their writing with a partner.
-(For more on this activity, please see Activity #3: Class Discussion on a Song’s Theme.)
-Permission is granted to reproduce the worksheet below for classroom use.
+(For more on this activity, please see Activity 3: Class Discussion on a Song’s Theme.)
+Permission granted to reproduce the worksheet for classroom use.

 It’s been a long day without you, my friend.